 1) RAM chip and RAM Slot

-RAM has bidirectional data transfer capacity from CPU to memory during a write operation and from RAM to CPU during the reading operation.
-It acts as a mediator for data transfer from CPU to other devices like HDD, cdrom, PEN drives.
+RAM supports bidirectional data transfer from the CPU to memory during a write operation and from RAM to the CPU during a read operation.
+It acts as a bridge between the CPU and other devices such as HDDs, CDROMs, and PEN drives.

-It is called Random-access memory because any memory address of RAM can be accessed directly from any location.
+RAM is named after the fact that any memory address in RAM can be accessed directly from any location.
 Data in any memory location can be accessed if the row and column numbers are known.